Frosty Leo Nebula

 The Frosty Leo Nebula is a protoplanetary nebula (PPN) located roughly at 3000 light-years away from Earth in the direction of the constellation Leo.
 It is a spectral bipolar nebula.
 Its central star is of optical spectral type K7II, by itself called Frosty Leo.
 It is unusual in that it has an extremely deep absorption feature at 3.1 μm and is unusually located at more than 900 pc above the plane of our galaxy.
 Further, as of 1990, it has the only known PPN circumstellar outflow in which crystalline ice dominates the long-wavelength emission spectrum and the only known PPN with point-reflection-symmetric deviations from axial symmetry.

+Colors & Filters

 Characteristics

 The Frosty Leo Nebula has two lobes that are separated by 2″ between which is an almost edge-on dust ring.
 It also has two relatively faint but prominent compact nebulosities, or ansae, separated by ~23″ along the polar axis of the PPN.
 The PPN as a whole has an hourglass like shape.
 It has an inclination angle of 15° relative to the plane of the sky.
 Its molecular envelope is expanding at a rate of ~25 km/s.

 Observation history

-This PPN was first noticed in the IRAS survey due to its exceptionally cold IRAS color temperatures.
+This PPN was observed in 1983 by the Infrared Astronomical Satellite (IRAS) and noticed for its exceptionally cold IRAS color temperatures.
 It also has a uniquely sharp maximum at 60-μM.